llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The ``llvm.masked.compress`` intrinsic compresses data within a vector.
+The ``llvm.experimental.vector.compress`` intrinsic compresses data within a vector.
 It collects elements from possibly non-adjacent lanes of a vector and place them contiguously in the result vector based on a selection mask and fill the remaining lanes with values from ``passthru``.